Kyiv Polytechnic Institute: Student life

-Faculty staff and Academician community
+Faculty and Academician community

 About 70% of KPI teachers have scientific degrees.
 Among them there are Academicians and Corresponding Members of the Ukrainian Academy of Sciences, Professors, and Merited Scientists.
 The language of instruction is predominantly Ukrainian, with options of Russian and English also available.

-A number of the university's rectors served as ministers of education, including the current rector Mykhailo Zghurovskyi.
+A number of the university's rectors served as ministers of education, including former rector Mykhailo Zghurovskyi.

 The UNESCO CEPES (European Centre for Higher Education) ranked Kyiv Polytechnic Institute as the best university in Ukraine.